xuxmin/DrawLab/README.md

 # Drawlab

-Drawlab is a physically based path tracer that runs on a NVIDIA graphics card with OptiX 7.
+Drawlab is a physically based path tracer that runs on NVIDIA graphics card with OptiX 7.

 ## Features